 Our daily activities at home, on campus or at workplace often produce waste.
 The problem of waste is growing quickly both locally and globally.
 It is up to us to decide how we can take action to deal with it.

-According to Statistics Canada, Canadians disposed of 25 million tons of waste in 2010.
-Ontario produced 9.2 million tons of waste.
-On average, each person in Ontario produced 1.9 kg of solid waste, which is equivalent to nearly three quarters of a ton for the whole year.
+According to Statistics Canada, Canadians disposed of 25 million metric tons of waste in 2016.
+Ontario produced 9.5 million tons of waste.
+On average, each person in Ontario produced 670 kg of solid waste, which is equivalent to two thirds of a ton for the whole year.
 Of the total waste produced in Canada, only 9.8 million tons, or 38% was diverted.

 There are more than 7 billion people living on this planet.
 According to Department of Economic and Social Affairs of the United Nations, the world population will likely add 3 billion people to its existing 7 billion in the next four decades.
 That is, we will likely reach 10 billion by 2050.